chuckpreslar/rereddit/README.md

 ## About

 Rereddit is a NodeJS wrapper for interfacing with reddit.com's API.
 It is built around [superagent](https://github.com/visionmedia/superagent) with a few extentions to its Request object for convenience.
-This extension of superagent allows for requests to be made like so:
+This extension allows for requests to be made like so:

 ```js
 rereddit.read('funny').limit(25).after('t3_a515a')